ae6rt/decap/README.md

 ## Theory of Operation

 You have projects you want to build.
-Builds are articulated in terms of shell scripts.
+Builds are articulated in terms of userland shell scripts.
 Decap ships with a _base build container_ that can locate those build scripts and run them for you.

-Post commit hooks on your projects of interest drive events into a web container in the core Decap containerized application which in turn makes calls into the Kubernetes API master to launch a build container to build your code.
-Builds can also be launched via web UI.
+Manually initiated builds, or post commit hooks on your projects of interest drive, events into a containerized Decap webapp.
+This webapp in turn makes calls into the Kubernetes API master to launch a build pod to build your code.

 The base build container locates your build scripts based on

-* the git repository the build scripts are located in
+* a git repository the build scripts are located in
 * the subdirectory of that repository where your project resides
 * and the branch your scripts should build in your project repository